Much has been said—over and over again and usually with well-intentioned sciolism—about those blasted Eagles in The Lord of the Rings.

 So this brings me to The Silmarillion, where we are told that the race of Eagles are first “sent forth” by Manwë, the sky-themed King of the Valar and viceregent of all Arda (a.k.a. all known creation).
 The Valar are essentially the gods, or archangels, of Arda, though they’re certainly never given that label.
 We read that “[s]pirits in the shape of hawks and eagles flew ever to and from” Manwë’s halls, and that he, quite unlike his wicked brother Melkor—who becomes Morgoth, Middle-earth’s Lucifer figure—is all about ruling in peace and selflessness.

 Now, the Eagles are set up to “keep watch upon Morgoth; for Manwë still had pity for the exiled Elves.
 And the Eagles brought news of much that passed in those days to the sad ears of Manwë.”
 Think of them as heaven’s news ’copters, ever reporting the tidings of Middle-earth back to their boss, who is not an omniscient, all-seeing being.
-Owing to their origins, it’s also evident that the Eagles are an immortal species.
-After all, Gwaihir gets mentioned a few times even in the First Age, making him one of the named characters in this book who also shows up in The Lord of the Rings . . . you know, many thousands of years later!
+Owing to their origins, it’s also evident that the Eagles are an immortal species, or at least the early ones were.
+In some accounts (namely The War of the Jewels), it’s suggested that Gwaihir himself might have been one of the Eagles in the First Age, which would make him one of the few beings of those days who also shows up in The Lord of the Rings . . . you know, many thousands of years later!

 In the very early days of creation, when Yavanna, the Queen of the Earth, first supposes that the Eagles would live in the great trees that she plants, Manwë corrects her.
 “In the mountains the Eagles shall house, and hear the voices of those who call upon us.”
 Meaning they’re also prayer-hearers as well as reconnaissance agents.
 So actually, given their special place in the scheme of things—spirits in physical bodies, sent to lair in aeries on Middle-earth and not in more celestial estates—the Eagles are more like Manwë’s special ops.
 Intelligence agents who also do some special rescue missions, with some sporadic Orc-slaying thrown in.